-- Specialty ratings: There are other rating where a filter can be rated to protect from a specific NBC or HAZMAT threat.
+- Specialty ratings: There are other ratings where a filter can be rated to protect from a specific NBC or HAZMAT threat.

 Mask ratings are complex but can be broken down by who approved them:

 - NIOSH rating: NIOSH gives us the widely known rating of N95, which can be found on the small cloth masks used extensively in the medical field and other applications.
-Most gas masks fit the N95 rating, which simply means it filters out 95% of airborne particles.
-The rating is good for the elastic band mouth covering, but does not mean much if you are looking for complete protection.
+Most gas masks fit the N95 rating, which simply means they filter out 95% of airborne particles.
+The rating is good for the elastic band mouth covering but does not mean much if you are looking for complete protection.
 The NIOSH ratings can be more easily understood with a table: